cfaddict/sneakerhead/README.md

  + Home page will just be a list of users that have profiles in our system
  + View list of shoes for a particular user.
 Allow sorting paging and searching.
  + Switch to grid view to show thumbnails instead of list.
  + View details shows pictures and allows for comments.
+Use https://disqus.com
  + details page will have some social integration with facebook + twitter.

 Admin